Steinþór Freyr Þorsteinsson

-Steinþór Freyr Þorsteinsson (born 29 July 1985) is an Icelandic footballer who currently plays for KA in the Besta deild.
+Steinþór Freyr Þorsteinsson (born 29 July 1985) is an Icelandic footballer who currently plays for Völsungur.
 He is known for his outstanding athleticism and long throw-ins.

 He was voted the best player of the first seven rounds of the Icelandic deild in both 2009 and 2010.

 On 31 July 2010 he signed a 2 1/2-year contract with Örgryte IS, but was released when the club went bankrupt in early February 2011.
 In March 2011 he signed a one-year contract with Norwegian club Sandnes Ulf.
 At Sandnes Ulf, Steinþór showed an amazing skill to win penalties and free kicks.
 In his first 9 games for the team, he had already won 6 penalties for the team.

 International career

 Steinþór played his first senior national team game for Iceland in November 2009 against Iran.
+His 8th and final international was a January 2014 friendly match against Sweden.